twurple/twurple/packages/auth-electron/README.md

 ## Basic usage

-To instantiate an {@ApiClient} with this auth provider, just pass it to its constructor:
+To instantiate an {@link ApiClient} with this auth provider, just pass it to its constructor:

 ```ts
 import { ApiClient } from '@twurple/api';